Cullercoats Watch House

 Our vision is to transform this historic Grade II listed building into an open resource for use by the community of Cullercoats and its visitors from further afield, whilst retaining and celebrating its heritage links with the fishing industry.

-Explore Cullercoats Watch House with our digital guide on Bloomberg Connects, the free arts and culture app.
+Explore Cullercoats Watch House with our Digital Guide on Bloomberg Connects, the free arts and culture app.
 Our guide takes you behind the scenes at the Watch House with exclusive multimedia perspectives from our supporters, volunteers, and more.
 Use the app to plan your visit, then easily access helpful insights on-site.
-Afterward, dive deeper into our Watch House heritage information at home–or anywhere, anytime!Our Bloomberg Connects guide currently features stories, interviews, paintings, photographs, video and song celebrating all aspects of our Watch-House-related activity including:
+Afterward, dive deeper into our Watch House heritage information at home–or anywhere, anytime!Our Digital Guide currently features stories, interviews, paintings, photographs, video and song celebrating all aspects of our Watch-House-related activity including:

 Welcome to our campaign to save the Watch House.